isomerpages/moe-yishuntownsec/_admissions/2026 Sec 1 Admission/Purchase of Textbooks and Uniform for Sec 1 2026.md

 third_nav_title: 2026 Sec 1 Admission
 ---
 <p>Dear Parents / Guardians</p>
-<p>To minimize the wait time for the purchase of school uniforms and textbooks
+<p>To minimize the wait time for the purchase of school uniform and textbooks
 for 2026, we strongly encourage you to make purchases via our suppliers’ online platforms. &nbsp;More details are shown below for the respective suppliers. &nbsp;Please note that the deadline to make an online order